wp-plugins/woocommerce-product-stock-alert/readme.txt

 = Does this plugin work with all types of theme =
 Yes, this plugin is compatible with all latest version of WooCommerce themes.

 == Screenshots ==

 1. Stock alert admin email settings panel
 2. Stock alert customer email settings panel
-3. An out of stock product with textare to subscribe
+3. An out of stock simple product with textarea to subscribe
+4. An out of stock variable product with textarea to subscribe
-4. An email sent to admin when a customer subscribed the product
+5. An email sent to admin when a customer subscribed the product
-5. Number of customers interested with an out of stock product
+6. Number of customers interested with out of stock products
+7. Individual product edit page for simple product with number of interested persons
+8. Individual product edit page for variable product when no customer is interested
-6. Individual product edit page with number of interested persons
+9. Individual product edit page for variable product with number of interested persons
-7. An email sent to the customer when the product becomes available
+10. An email sent to the customer when the product becomes available

 == Changelog ==

+= 1.0.1 =
+*   Fixed some issue and now plugin is working with Variable product.

 = 1.0.0 =
-*   Initial release
+*   Initial release.

 == Upgrade Notice ==

+= 1.0.1 =
+*   Fixed some issue and now plugin is working with Variable product.

 = 1.0.0 =
 *   Initial release